novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "Online shopping…"

-Although it was slightly discussed in the previous two meetings, Son Jung-ui was more proactive today after the meeting in Japan.
+Although it was slightly discussed in the previous two meetings, Son Jung-yi was more proactive today after the meeting in Japan.

 "We're already holding meetings every day to establish a delivery system.
 My dream is to enable receiving goods within a few days with a single click.
 Is it too ambitious to hope to achieve that in Tokyo within two years?"

 Lee Hyun-woo smiled slightly at his response.

-Even in his past life, Son Jung-ui loved online shopping, and it seems similar this time around.
+Even in his past life, Son Jung-yi loved online shopping, and it seems similar this time around.

 However, there were many things to point out.